What Hotel Council Aotearoa Stands For

 • Advocating on, and raising awareness of, critical issues affecting tourism generally in New Zealand, including destination marketing, visitor spend, productivity, environmental sustainability and tourism infrastructure spending;

-• Supporting and assisting its Members to enhance the standing and performance of the hotel sector in New Zealand;
+• Supporting and assisting our members to enhance the standing and performance of the hotel sector in New Zealand;

 • Influencing hotel sector-related policy and regulatory outcomes through advocacy, submissions to and engagement with local and central government;